I1820/ElRunner/README.md

 ## Introduction
-GoRunner runs Python3 code when specific events come, but it ensure you, you will have one instance of your code in running state.
+GoRunner runs Python3 code when specific events come, but it ensure you, you will have one instance of your code in running state. its provides runtime python library [runtime.py] for you application in order to have required packages and ...